aitecraft/profile-manager/README.md

 ### Download via Browser
 Looking at you OptiFine.

-### File Verification
-A simple checksum verification for existing files so you can be sure all your users have the same version of a file.

-### Fabric Re-installation
-Self-explanatory.

 ## Planned Features II

 These are nice-to-have features that we are planning to add post v1.0.
 No promises though.